 Activities > Show Applications > VeraCrypt

-Create Your First VeraCrypt Volume on Debian
+Create and Mount a VeraCrypt Volume on Debian

 - Click Create Volume in the main VeraCrypt window.